top of page

 Paisley pattern

-Paisleys cotton thread production
+Paisley'ss cotton thread production

 Paisley is primarily known for its imprint within the textile industry.
 The famous Paisley pattern was associated with Paisley town through the famous mills of Paisley.
 Paisley mills were at one point was responsible for 90% of thread in the world.
 The pattern was spotted globally and present commonly in couture fashion.

 Paisley town was commonly known for shawls and different countries created different variations of Paisley pattern for their individual fashion industries.
-Paisley town mills were swamped with orders for the production of shawls , Paisley was home to over 7000 weavers in the town.
+Paisley town mills were swamped with orders for the production of shawls, Paisley was home to over 7000 weavers in the town.
 Weaving a shawl would take an entire two weeks and the entire concept to product time was around 6 months from design , to production , to being available for sale.

-The Coats Family & empire
+The Coats Family & Empire

 Coats family photograph

-The coats family became one of the most well known families associated with paisley & the Scottish textile industry.
+The Coats family became one of the most well-known families associated with Paisley & the Scottish textile industry.

 Peter also known as Patrick Clark began to produce heddles of cotton over silk & made success of his venture increased demand for cotton thread, James came up with the idea to sell wounded thread on bobbins.